tTrmc/dotz/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question or Help
-about: Ask a question about using loom
+about: Ask a question about using dotz
 title: '[QUESTION] '
 labels: 'question'
 assignees: ''